SOFTS-Robusta coffee falls to three-week low, sugar also down

 COCOA

-* July London cocoa LCCc2 was up 0.2% at 1,750 pounds a tonne underpinned by the weakness of sterling.
+* July London cocoa LCCc2rose 15 pounds, or 0.9%, to 1,761 pounds per tonne, underpinned by the weakness of sterling.
 GBP/

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.